amritpandey23/amritpandey23.github.io/posts/some-invaluable-tips-for-programmers.md

 .. slug: some-invaluable-tips-for-programmers
 .. date: 2019-06-26
 .. tags: software development
-.. category: programming
+.. category: Software Engineering
 .. link:
 .. description: Wisdom is underrated in tech because there is no right way to do a job.
 Here are tips I collected from some of the veterans programmers of the era.
 .. type: text
 -->

 Last week I watched some videos and read article from experts in computer science academia and software industry.
 I have skimmed some great programming wisdom and aggregated them in this article.

 ## Program not Code

 On a very basic level the terms [coding](https://en.wikipedia.org/wiki/Coding) and [programming](https://en.wikipedia.org/wiki/Computer_programming) can be used interchangeably.
 But lets just add some philosophy behind their meanings.

 When you program, your job is to craftily solve problems, handle errors gracefully, use good component names and document the code.
 Programming also require programmers to find ways around the limitations of a language or ecosystem and improve them.

 When you code, you are simply making things work and getting constantly annoyed by the shortcomings of the language constructs.
 Coding is a job of applying fixes and patches and disregarding the complexity.